easydigitaldownloads/edd-gravity-forms-checkout/readme.txt

 == Changelog ==

+= 1.2.1 on November 14 =
+* Fixed: Updated payments when payment status is updated in Gravity Forms

 = 1.2 on October 13 =
 * Fixed: issue where plugin was overriding existing options for options fields that were not connected to an EDD download
 * Added: Support for Product fields loading EDD Variations, when using the Radio or Drop Down Field Type